 US: Joe Biden uses veto for the first time

-US: Joe Biden uses veto for first time
+- US President Joe Biden used his veto power for the first time on Monday.

 The US president has overturned a Republican bill that would have prevented investment fund managers from taking factors like climate change into account.